Why does my body ache?

 Body aches may occur for many different reasons.
 Most are easily treatable and relatively harmless, but sometimes body aches can be due to more serious medical conditions.

 Possible causes of body aches include:

-Fibromyalgia is thought to be related to how the central nervous system processes pain messages when they occur in the body.
+Fibromyalgia may result from the way the central nervous system processes pain messages when they occur in the body.

 Infections and viruses